kavia-common/device-inventory-6039-5922/Frontend/README.md

 ```

 Notes
-- If the backend is not running, actions will show error messages based on response or network failure.
+- If the backend is not running or the URL is incorrect, actions will show error messages based on response or network failure.

 Configuration (Important)
+- The backend base URL is now hardcoded.
+Change it in src/api/client.js by editing BACKEND_API_BASE_URL.
-- BACKEND_API_BASE_URL is the canonical variable for the backend base URL.
+- Do not reintroduce environment variables such as REACT_APP_* for the API base URL.
-- Lowercase backend_api_base_url remains supported for backward compatibility.
-- Legacy variables such as REACT_APP_BASE_URL or REACT_APP_API_BASE_URL are not supported and should not be used anywhere in your configuration or code.